 Magnesium is one of the most effective natural remedies for migraines and headache.
 According to a study, people who have low levels of magnesium are more prone to getting migraines.
 Magnesium is helpful in reducing the frequency of migraine attacks and is a lot safer than taking drugs to treat pain.

 Therefore, numerous doctors advise their patients to increase magnesium intake in their diet.
 Along with magnesium rich food, you should also give a try to Seven Mineral’s Migraine & Headache Magnesium Spray which is 100% natural and safe formulation.
 You just need to gently apply it on forehead and temples.

-Magnesium responds to headache and migraines very quickly and offers instant relief.
+Magnesium responds to headaches and migraines very quickly and offers instant relief.
 Apart from this, there are lots of other benefits of magnesium in migraine and headache such as:

 - Prevents Depression